Standards and Guidelines

 Meet the Homegrown Team

-• Chris Liotta and Keeshan Ganatra, Video Production – our seasoned video crew is responsible for shooting, editing and managing post-production aspects for all Homegrown segments, including posting videos to the Homegrown YouTube channel.
+- Chris Liotta, Video Production – our seasoned videographer is the lead creative for the program, responsible for shooting, editing and managing post-production aspects for all Homegrown segments.

-• Justin Moore and Julie Hayworth-Perman, NC State Extension Marketing – Justin and Julie oversee and guide the day-to-day operations and strategic direction of Homegrown.
-They work in tandem with the planning committee and NC State Extension / CALS Comm. leadership to define and drive program objectives, coordinate production, support content development and market Homegrown to internal and external stakeholders.
+- Justin Moore, Marketing and Communications – Justin oversees the strategic direction of Homegrown, working alongside the team and NC State Extension / CALS Comm. leadership to help drive program goals, coordinate production, support content development and market Homegrown to stakeholders.

-• A collection of additional Extension and CALS talent contribute to various Homegrown efforts, from website features and educational resources, to content development and strategic marketing.
-The Homegrown team extends a special thanks to these folks who provide immense value to the program.
+- A collection of additional Extension and CALS talent contribute to various Homegrown efforts, from website features and educational resources to content development and strategic marketing.
+We extend a special thanks to them and everyone who help make the program possible!

 Marketing Resources